Sourdough Chocolate Chip Brownies

 Sourdough Chocolate Chip Brownies are fudgy chocolate chip brownies that use up sourdough discard.
 These easy one bowl brownies are naturally vegan, making these easy eggless brownies that are sure to be a crowd pleaser!

-If you are looking for more sourdough or sourdough discard recipes, check out my Eggless Sourdough Waffles, Eggless Sourdough Molasses Cookies, or my Lemon Rosemary Sourdough.
+If you are looking for more sourdough or sourdough discard recipes, check out Eggless Sourdough Waffles, Eggless Sourdough Molasses Cookies, Sourdough Hot Dog Pretzel Buns, Peanut Butter Oatmeal Sandwich Cookies With Sourdough Discard, or Lemon Rosemary Sourdough Bread.

 Why You'll Love This Recipe

-Naturally Vegan: You will love this eggless brownies!
-Not only does this brownie recipe not require eggs, but it's also naturally vegan because I use dark chocolate.
-Sourdough can be a great egg substitute, if you are eggless or vegan.
+• Naturally Vegan: You will love these eggless brownies as they are naturally vegan.
+Sourdough discard can be a great egg substitute, if you are eggless or vegan.
 Check out more of my Easy Egg Replacers for Baking and pick up a copy of Effortless Eggless Baking for more amazing eggless bakes!

-Rich & Fudgy: These organicbrownies are rich, fudgy, and loaded with mini chocolate chips – which are the best kind of brownies, in my opinion.
-I also love that these Sourdough Chocolate Chip Brownies don’t require eggs!
+• Rich & Fudgy: These organic brownies are rich, fudgy, and loaded with mini chocolate chips – which are the best kind of brownies, in my opinion.

-Organic Brownies: I love making organic brownies at home because I can use my favorite ingredients.
-While store bought may seem easier, making your own is simple with this one bowl recipe.
+• Organic Brownies: I love making organic brownies at home because I can use my favorite ingredients.
+While store bought may seem easier, making your own is so simple with this one bowl recipe.
 Plus, you can indulge knowing these are organic brownies made without artificial flavors or additives.
+Try my Organic Brownies with Bone Broth for another amazing brownie recipe!

 Ingredients